Welcome to my personal book notes on The Lead Generation Handbook by the author Robert W. Bly.

 - Rating: 4/5

-- Recommended: Yes, although the book is a bit outdated.
+- Recommended: Yes, although the book is clearly a bit outdated by now.

 Key Concepts / Ideas / Notes